EasyPost/ezpool/README.md

 to a `Wrapper`-wrapped object will go to the same database.

-Once you've ported your entire system to use `with`, you can simply remove `Wrapper` and use the simpler and faster `ConnectionPool`.
+Once you've ported your entire system to use `with`, you can simply remove `Wrapper` and use the simpler and faster `EzPool`.

 ## Thread-safety / Connection Multiplexing

-`ConnectionPool`s are thread-safe and re-entrant in that the pool itself can be shared between different threads and it is guaranteed that the same connection will never be returned from overlapping calls to `#checkout` / `#with`.
+`EzPool`s are thread-safe and re-entrant in that the pool itself can be shared between different threads and it is guaranteed that the same connection will never be returned from overlapping calls to `#checkout` / `#with`.
 Note that this is achieved through the judicious use of mutexes; this code is not appropriate for systems with hard real-time requiremnts.
 Then again, neither is Ruby.